 One of my first projects was with Eurasian lynx in Sweden where we did snow tracking for one winter season and also interviewed locals about the decline of roe deer, its main prey.
 Eurasian lynx has since been one of my focal species.
 It is one of four large carnivores in Sweden.

-I am currently focusing my work on these species
+I am currently focusing my work on five species.

 - Eurasian lynx (Lynx lynx)